 - Private exchange insurance plans offer the same options, but are created by private sector companies, such as a health insurance company or a brokerage (which are not a part of the ACA), or are offered directly on an insurer's website.
 However, only public exchange insurance plans allow you to qualify for premium subsidies that lower your monthly costs if you meet income requirements.
 Determine whether you or your family qualifies for tax subsidies by estimating your total income for the upcoming year.
 If you make more money than you estimated, you'll have to pay back some of the assistance you received.
 If you make less, you may get an extra subsidy.

 Unless you have insurance through your employer, you'll be selecting a health plan during the national Open Enrollment period.
-The Open Enrollment for 2017 will begin on November 1, 2016, and will end on January 31, 2017.
+The Open Enrollment for 2020 began on November 1, 2019, and ended on December 15, 2019.
+The next open enrollment period will run from October 15, 2020 to December 7, 2020, for coverage effective in 2021.

 If you can afford health insurance but choose not to buy it, you must pay a fee —– the Individual Shared Responsibility Payment – for any month you, your spouse or your tax dependents don't have health insurance.
 You can enroll in a health insurance plan during the rest of the year, but only if you qualify for a Special Enrollment Period.